HAImanifesto/web/index.md

 *This Manifesto is a proposal for a practical framework of signaling and recognizing the collaborative authorship between Human & Artificial Intelligence.
 The HAI Mark provides a visible sign of this shared process.*

-A new model where machines may contribute,
-but the human remains the source of intention, judgment, and responsibility.
+This is a new model where machines may contribute, but the human remains the source of intention, judgment, and responsibility.

 This model rests on simple but important principles: